Code-Institute-Submissions/elisabethoelmann-Project2/README.md

     * I tested the "How to Play" button and it correctly displayed the information in a pop-up box, including an X to close the box.
     * The picture choice buttons worked properly and each showed the relevant glow functions.
     * The result was shown correctly in the scoreboard, adding 1 to the player score if the player won, adding 1 to the computer score if the computer won, and not changing, if it was a draw between the 2 players.
-    *Also the reset function of the scoreboard worked properly.
+    * Also the reset function of the scoreboard worked properly.
     * I then tested the timer by clicking once to start the timer, twice to stop the timer and 3 times to reset the timer.
 The Time taken was correctly updated every second.

 ### Bugs
-   •    No Bugs were found., no errors were reported
+   •    No Bugs were found, no errors were reported

  ### Validator Testing